 During September 2023, Forbes surmised Katy Perry's net worth was $340 million.

-On November 4, 2023, Katy Perry concluded her Play concert residency at Resorts World Las Vegas, grossing $46.4 million.
+On November 4, 2023, Katy Perry concluded her concert residency named Play at Resorts World Las Vegas.
+It grossed $46.4 million.

-During an appearance on Jimmy Kimmel Live! in February 2024, Katy Perry announced her exit from American Idol after the conclusion of the twenty-second season.
+During an appearance on Jimmy Kimmel Live! in February 2024, Katy Perry announced her exit from American Idol following the conclusion of the twenty-second season.

-During May 2024, the music video for "Roar" reached four billion views, making it the most viewed music video by a female artist on YouTube at that time.
+During May 2024, Katy Perry's music video for "Roar" reached four billion views, making it the most viewed music video by a female artist on YouTube at that time.

 During the 2024 United States presidential election, Katy Perry endorsed Kamala Harris for office, stating "I've always known her to fight for the most vulnerable, to speak up for the voiceless, and to protect our rights as women to make decisions about our own bodies".

-On April 14, 2025, Katy Perry flew into space aboard Blue Origin NS-31 under the New Shepard program, becoming part of the first all-female space flight since 1963.
-The event drew considerable criticism.
+On April 14, 2025, Katy Perry flew into space aboard Blue Origin NS-31, Blue Origin's eleventh crewed flight to space under the New Shepard program, along with Amanda Nguyen, Aisha Bowe, Kerianne Flynn, Gayle King, and Lauren Sánchez.
+It was the first all-female space flight since 1963.

-By June 2025, Katy Perry's net worth increased to $360 million, and she was included on Forbes' 2025 list of "America's Richest Women Celebrities".
+By June 2025, Katy Perry's net worth increased to $360 million, where she was included on Forbes' 2025 list of "America's Richest Women Celebrities".

 In July 2025, Katy Perry and Orlando Bloom confirmed that they had ended their relationship the previous month.

-As of September 2025, Katy Perry was the second-most followed woman on Twitter, with over 104 million followers.
+As of September 2025, Katy Perry was the second-most followed woman on Twitter, with over 104 million followers, and the sixth most followed musician across social media with a combined total of over 377 million followers across Facebook, Instagram, and Twitter.

 On November 6, 2025, Katy Perry released a new song titled "Bandaids".

-Billboard ranked Katy Perry fifth on the 2025 "Top 100 Women Artists of the 21st Century" list.
+In 2025, Billboard ranked Katy Perry fifth on its "Top 100 Women Artists of the 21st Century" list.

 In January 2026, Katy Perry attended the World Economic Forum's annual meeting in Davos, Switzerland, with Justin Trudeau.